| About the Journal

 | Submission of Manuscripts

-The journal now accepts only online submission through the centralized submission system (http://www.journalonweb.com/ijsp).
+All manuscripts must be submitted on-line through the website https://review.jow.medknow.com/ijsp.
 First time users will have to register at this site.
 Registration is free but mandatory.
-Registered authors can keep track of their articles after logging into the site using their user name and password.
+Registered authors can keep track of their articles after logging into the site using their username and password.
 Authors do not have to pay for submission, processing or publication of articles.
-If you experience any problems, please contact the editorial office by e-mail at editor [AT] indjsp . org
+If you experience any problems, please contact the editorial office by e-mail at

 The manuscript should be processed electronically using a standard word processor (e.g., Microsoft Word).
 All parts of the manuscript should be double-spaced throughout with a minimum margin of 1 inch on all sides.
 Number pages consecutively on the Article File (see later).
 The spellings should be American English.